superstrong/google-workspace-mcp/README.md

      - Verify your Google Cloud project is properly configured
      - Ensure you've added yourself as a test user in the OAuth consent screen
      - Check that both Gmail API and Google Calendar API are enabled
-     - Verify credentials in gauth.json match your OAuth client configuration
+     - Verify credentials in MCP settings match your OAuth client configuration

 3. **Token Issues**
    - Error: "Token refresh failed"